snsaiphoo/binf6110_assignment4/README.md

 <div align="center">
 <img src="figures/macrophages_DE_heatmap.png" width=600" height="600"/>
 <br>
-<b>Figure X.  Heatmap of differentially expressed genes in macrophages between DPI 5 and DPI 14. </b> Heatmap showing scaled expression of the top differentially expressed genes in macrophages at day 5 (teal) and day 14 (pink) post-infection.
+<b>Figure 14.
+Heatmap of differentially expressed genes in macrophages between DPI 5 and DPI 14. </b> Heatmap showing scaled expression of the top differentially expressed genes in macrophages at day 5 (teal) and day 14 (pink) post-infection.
 Interferon-stimulated genes (Ifit2, Rsad2, Isg15, Irf7) are enriched at DPI 5, while heat shock and regulatory genes (Hspa1a, Hspa1b, Hes1) are more prominent at DPI 14, suggesting a shift from an acute antiviral to a more regulatory macrophage response over time.
 </div>

 <br>